IIIF/api/source/api/extension/navplace/index.md

 *   A Feature Collection _MUST NOT_ be NULL.
 *   A Feature Collection has a `type` property with the value "FeatureCollection".
 *   A Feature Collection has a property with the name `features`.
 The value of `features` is a JSON array.
 Each element of the array is a Feature as defined above.
 It is possible for this array to be empty, but when used in the context of this extension it _SHOULD NOT_ be empty.
-*   If a Feature Collection has a commonly used identifier, that identifier _SHOULD_ be included as a property of the Feature Collection, and that property _MUST_ be named `id`.
-The value _MUST_ be a string, and the value _MUST_ be an HTTP(S) URI [as defined by the IIIF Presentation API 3](https://iiif.io/api/presentation/3.0/#61-uri-recommendations).
+*   A Feature Collection _MAY_ have an `id` property.
+The value of this property _MUST_ be a JSON string or number.
+If the Feature has a [commonly used HTTP(S) URI identifier](https://iiif.io/api/presentation/3.0/#61-uri-recommendations), it _SHOULD_ be provided as the value of the `id` property.
 The Feature Collection _MAY_ be accessible by the URI.

 #### 2.2.4 Position